In this post I am going to show you how I built two blogs that paid for themselves.

-In case you are wondering, the screenshot up there is from MostlyBlogging.com, and if you look at #5 on the list of top posts for 2017, that is a guest post that I submitted.
+In case you are wondering, the screenshot up there is from MostlyBlogging.com.
+A guest post that I submitted made it to #5 on the list of top posts for 2017.
 It went viral, was shared over 300 times.

 The whole point was to write a blog post targeting a long-tail keyword and rank it to the front page of Google, which happened hours after it was published.

-Not only that, but afterwards Janice wrote an entire follow-up post that explained why it was a success.
-It was called "How to Improve Blog Traffic for Free: Get 1,000+ Hits Quickly".
+Not only that, but afterwards the owner Janice wrote an entire follow-up post that explained why it was a success.
+It was called “How to Improve Blog Traffic for Free: Get 1,000+ Hits Quickly“.

 This is to show you that